aristanetworks/avd/adr/ansible-collection/README.md

 # Ansible Collection Decision Backlog

-This domain covers the architectural boundary between the `arista.avd` collection, Ansible runtime, and PyAVD.
+This domain covers the architectural boundary between the `arista.avd` collection, Ansible runtime, and PyAVD, including the testing and packaging contracts needed to support that boundary.

 | ID | Proposed decision question | Why it is architecturally significant |
 | -- | -------------------------- | ------------------------------------- |